abhiverse01/the-coders-handbook/Becoming an Expert Coder/G. DevOps and Continuous Integration & Continuous Deployment (CI-CD).md

 **Why Use Cloud Platforms?**
 - **Scalability:** Cloud platforms allow you to scale your infrastructure up or down based on demand, providing flexibility and cost efficiency.
-- **Global Reach:** Cloud providers have data centers around the world, enabling you to deploy applications close to your users, reducing latency and improving performance.
+- **Global Reach:** Cloud providers have data centres around the world, enabling you to deploy applications close to your users, reducing latency and improving performance.
 - **Cost Management:** Pay-as-you-go pricing models allow you to only pay for the resources you use, helping to manage costs effectively.
 - **Security and Compliance:** Cloud platforms offer robust security features and compliance certifications, ensuring that your data and applications are protected.

 Cloud platforms are fundamental to modern application development and deployment.
-They provide the infrastructure, tools, and services needed to build, deploy, and scale applications in a cost-effective and efficient manner.
+They provide the infrastructure, tools, and services needed to build, deploy, and scale applications cost-effectively and efficiently.

 ### Conclusion